arm61/pylj/paper/paper.md

 # Summary

-pylj is an educational software to introduce students to classical atomistic simulation using a Lennnard-Jones potential model.[@LENNARD-JONES] pylj is written in Python (using Cython for pairwise interactions) and uses Jupyter notebooks [@KLUYVER] and Matplotlib for visualisation (see example below).[@HUNTER] It can be easily deployed in a computer laboratory, and students interact with it without needing to use the command line, as would be the case for other molecular dynamics packages like Gromacs, LAMMPS, or DLPOLY.[@GROMACS][@LAMMPS][@DLPOLY] We provide example notebooks in the repoository, showing how to use pylj to simulated a 2D gas system using eaither molecular dynamics or Monte-Carlo methods.
+pylj is an educational software to introduce students to classical atomistic simulation using a Lennnard-Jones potential model [@LENNARD-JONES]. pylj is written in Python (using Cython for pairwise interactions) and uses Jupyter notebooks [@KLUYVER] and Matplotlib [@HUNTER] for visualisation (see example below).
+It can be easily deployed in a computer laboratory, and students interact with it without needing to use the command line, as would be the case for other molecular dynamics packages like Gromacs[@GROMACS], LAMMPS [@LAMMPS], or DLPOLY [@DLPOLY].
+We provide example notebooks in the repository, showing how to use pylj to simulate a 2D gas system using either molecular dynamics or Monte-Carlo methods.
 A variety of other applications are possible.

 The latest release of the software can be installed via pip, or from source at https://github.com/arm61/pylj.
 Full documentation can be found at https://pylj.readthedocs.io.